 The European traders took these aromatic beans with them to Venice.
 Coffee was accepted by England, Austria, France, Germany, and Holland, after seeking the Pope’s approval.

 Further, in the mid-1600’s, Britishers introduced coffee to New York.

 Although it was now becoming famous with most around the world, the Americans still preferred their good old tea.

-Only after the revolt against a heavy tax levied on tea by King George III in 1773, famously known as the ‘Boston Tea Party’, did the Americans developed a taste for coffee.
+However, only after the revolt against a heavy tax levied on tea by King George III in 1773, famously known as the ‘Boston Tea Party’, did the Americans develop a taste for coffee.